What can you actually do for me?

 full spectrum services- care for all pregnancy and postpartum experiences, including abortion, adoption, surrogacy, miscarriage and stillbirth

 So so much fun - because, why not?!

 What am I all about?

 When accessing healthcare, people often inadvertently look to care provider to show us how to heal our bodies or birth our babies.
 This is unfair to yourself and your provider!
 It's your body - you decide!
-How would you feel about your body if you felt in control of the decision making about your body?
+How would you feel if you were control of the decision making about your body?
 How would you access information?
 How would you interface with your care team?
 How would you teach those around you to support you?
 What tools would you reach for?
 How would it feel to be deeply safe and deeply embodied within yourself?
 How would it feel if you trusted yourself?